 Read More +

-In addition, we have committed to end the use of coal at our remaining Cholla units by 2025 and made an overall commitment to stop relying on coal by 2031, which means we will exit the Four Corners Power Plant seven years earlier than our original plan.
+We have committed to end the use of coal at our remaining Cholla units by 2025 and have made an overall commitment to stop relying on coal by 2031, which means we will exit the Four Corners Power Plant seven years earlier than our original plan.
 We have retired more than 1,000 MW of coal-fired electric generating capacity.
-These closures, in addition to other measures taken by APS, have resulted in a reduction of carbon emissions of 24% since 2005, which is equivalent to removing more than 891,000 passenger vehicles from the roads.
+These closures, in addition to other measures taken by APS, have resulted in a reduction of carbon emissions of 36 percent since 2005, which is equivalent to removing more than 1.4 million passenger vehicles from the roads.

 With the transition away from coal-fired power plants, we work closely with impacted employees and local communities to ease the transition and support long–term economic planning for a future beyond coal.